henrikstengaard/hstwb-installer/README.md

 This tutorial describes step by step how to run self install in an emulator or on real Amiga.

-Self install can be run in one of following ways:
+Self install can be run in following ways:

 1. HstWB Installer Setup: Switch to test mode and run installer.
 2. WinUAE: Start WinUAE using an A1200 configuration with HDF files and/or directories added.